 The Whatcom Homeless Service Center (WHSC) provides coordinated entry for the homeless housing system.
 The WHSC makes referrals to partner agencies for housing case management services, cultivates and maintains relationships with local landlords, and serves as liaison for homeless housing activities to the network of service providers and other community stakeholders.
-The purpose of this amendment is to extend the contract for an additional year and increase funding and program outcomes and measures to support an annual budget, outcomes, and measures, rather than those indicated in the previously approved six-month budget.
+The purpose of this amendment is to extend the contract for an additional six months and include an additional \$112,000 in funding to support emergency shelter in motels from July through December and subsequent indirect costs.